-In my culture it is believed that cutting your hair according to the lunar phase can help grow it longer and quicker or slow down the process.
+In my culture it is believed that cutting your hair according to the lunar phase can help it grow longer and quicker or slow down the process.
 The lunar phase goes through many stages from the new moon to the full moon, but the four mentioned below are the ones to take heed of if you plan on letting your hair grow or just want to improve the condition of your strands:

 New Moon: It is advisable that you do NOT cut your hair during this lunar phase.
 It is in the most harmful stage, any cut during this period will worsen the condition of your locks.